-Expected Outcome: In support to the implementation of the EU Adaptation Strategy, the EU Mission on Adaptation to Climate Change and the European Preparedness Union Strategy and contributing to the upcoming European Climate Action Plan, project results are expected to improve adaptative capacities of European internal border regional and local authorities, allowing them to jointly address with their neighbours the pressing climate risks.
+Expected Outcome: In support to the implementation of the EU Adaptation Strategy, the EU Mission on Adaptation to Climate Change and the EU Preparedness Union Strategy and contributing to the upcoming European Climate Action Plan, project results are expected to improve adaptative capacities of European internal border regional and local authorities, allowing them to jointly address with their neighbours the pressing climate risks.

-Projects results should contribute to all of the following expected outcomes:
+Projects results should contribute to all of the following outcomes:

-Climate resilience solutions for transborder risks have been developed and tested
+Climate resilience solutions for transborder risks have been developed and demonstrated.

-Regional and local authorities from neighbouring countries are better prepared to withstand jointly the impacts of climate change, including systemic risks and cascading effects.
+Regional and local authorities from each side of country borders are better prepared to withstand jointly the impacts of climate change, including systemic risks and cascading effects.

 National, regional and local authorities are taking on shared responsibilities and are actively involved in the development and testing of innovative solutions to deal with transborder climate risks.